 1. You Try Just Too Hard

 It is so obvious!
 You come across as too needy and clingy.
 If you are constantly hounding your friends to meet you, even when they seem to have no time or are not too keen on hanging out, you may be pushing too hard.
+Over-friendliness can be off-putting and difficult for people to deal with.

 When you meet a group of friends, are you constantly trying to get everyone to stay back for longer, even when it is quite clear that they want to leave?
 Girl, you aren’t doing it right.